takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.00 <br>
+    ・ A new feature has been added to replace the thumbnail image before the start of the round when the image is listed in the Creative API or the stage database in the Creative stage. <br>
+    ・ Common programmes for communicating to external servers.
+(Code optimisation) <br>
+    ・ Fixed an issue where the colour indicating the FINAL round in 'Stage Info' appeared to flash repeatedly when the 'Communication with server has been disconnected' log was output repeatedly. <br>
+    ・ When playing a custom-added 'Discovery' round, as far as possible, the round information is loaded at the same time as when the code is entered in Creative. <br>
+    ・ Fixed a problem in PlayerList where the display would be incorrect, for example, the last player to finish would be shown as first place, when the list was hidden until the end of the round and then displayed after the end of the round. <br>
+    ・ Added indication of PHASE-based rounds.
+(They will not be displayed until the guarantee of operation is finalised.) <br>

   ○ 4.50.03 <br>
     ・ Fixed an issue where the database was temporarily corrupted when a stage database download failed. <br>